 - The consultation fees that are outlined in the clinic and on the website are for 15 minutes.
 You can request a longer extended appointment (with an additional fee) if you have a few health problems to discuss with the doctor and may take longer than 15 minutes.

 - If the appointment time is insufficient for the problems that you may wish to discuss, you may be asked to book another appointment for further review of your health problems or to discuss investigations and further management.

 - When you arrive, please let the receptionist know and turn your mobile to silent while waiting for the doctor or nurse

 - If your consultation is accident related, please let our receptionist know so that she can start filling in your ACC form.

-- If you are acutely unwell, please let our receptionist know so that we can prioritise your appointment.
+- If you are acutely unwell please the let the receptionist know at the time of booking, so we can prioritise your booking

 - All patients are entitled to have a chaperone or support person with them for any appointment.
 The chaperone can be a family member, friend or a member of staff.
 If you want a member of staff to accompany you during the visit, please let the receptionist know when you arrive for your appointment.